zakcroft/zakcroft.github.io/posts/web3.md

 There was **Web1**.
 A simple information based static document sharing web, based on the HTML protocol that ran on top of the internet.

 Then after a lot of innovation and finding its way the current **Web2** was born.
 This is a dynamic collaborative platform-based web where user-generated content, social-media, e-commerce and cloud services materialized.
 These are centralized business platforms where user data is the commodity that is central to their business models.

 Now with the advent of blockchain technology we have seen the rise of **Web3**.

 Web3 is based on a permissionless decentralized network of nodes running cryptographically secured blockchains.
 They can create token economies, decentralize application, codify governance rules and invert control of personal data back to the user.
 All this is done by using publicly viewable and immutable self-executing code, called smart contracts.
 These networks are decentralized and have the added benefit of having no single point of failure, no centralized business control and also offer a public and transparent audit trail.

 ### What Makes Web3 Different From a Blockchain?

 Web3 is built on blockchain technology and although the definition between the two is blurred we can define some distinctions.
 Blockchain’s have already found some compelling uses in many industries.
 Some industries have fragmented supply chains that result in a lack of provenance for products or their constituents and blockchains are used to log this in an immutable audit trail.

 Other industries are using blockchain’s immutability data structure as a cryptographically secure data layer for data security like drone airspace management and devices on the internet of things (IOT).

 Some of these industries use internal private blockchains and although some maybe public they are not disrupting the preexisting centralized, data centric, business models of the Web2.

 Web3 innovation and disruption has predominantly encompassed the building of decentralized apps, self-enforced governance organizations, self-sovereign identity management and token economies.
-Some further divisions and terms are Smart Contracts, Cryptocurrencies, DEFI, DAOs, NFTs, DIDs and the Metaverse.
+Some further divisions and terms are Cryptocurrencies, Smart Contracts, DEFI, DAOs, NFTs, DIDs and the Metaverse.
 These uses case are used in the public domain and where the innovation is occurring it is having a widespread effect on many sectors.

-# Cryptocurrency and tokens.
+### Cryptocurrency and tokens.

 The most popular case in blockchains is cryptocurrencies.
 All blockchain platforms have their own native tokens, like Bitcoin and ETH on Ethereum.
 These tokens transact value natively on their blockchain and are used for transaction fees.
 However smart contract-based platforms can also define token types that users can create and manage themselves, so they don’t need to run their own blockchain.